tekumara/notes/helm.md

 `helm install` install a chart
 `helm upgrade --install` upgrade a release, or install if a release of this name doesn't exist
-`helm list` list releases
+`helm list --tiller-namespace slim` list releases in the slim namespace
-`helm uninstall livy` delete the livy release.
-This does not delete all cluster resources.
+`helm delete --purge slim-api --tiller-namespace slim` delete the release slim-api in the slim namespace `helm version -s --tiller-namespace slim` show the server tiller version number

 ## Troubleshooting

 ### User "system:serviceaccount:kube-system:default" cannot get namespaces in the namespace "default"

 This occurs when tiller has been installed but doesn't have cluster admin rights.
 Uninstall tiller, create a serviceaccount, bind it to cluster-admin, and then reinstall tiller using that account (see [above](#install-helm-v2)).

+### cannot list resource "pods" in API group "" in the namespace "kube-system"

+Specify the tiller namespace, eg:
+`helm list --tiller-namespcae slim`